What’s The Difference Between an RN and a BSN?

 - If you are already an RN with your associate degree in nursing, you could earn your BSN in less than a year through an online RN-BSN program if you decide to go back to school full-time.

-- If you are another licensed healthcare professional, such as an LPN or paramedic, you can participate in the various bridge programs to earn your BSN.
+- If you are another licensed healthcare professional, such as an LPN or paramedic, you can participate in various bridge programs to earn your BSN.
+Discover the difference between LPN and RN and learn more about our LPN to RN-BSN program and Paramedic to RN-BSN bridge option.

 - If you already have a bachelor’s degree in a different field, you might be eligible for an accelerated BSN program that you can finish in as little as 16 months.